azangru/zeit-serverless-exercise/README.md

 ## On the documentation website prototype
 _Note: this is currently very, very basic.
 Please do not be alarmed by the lack of styling.
 The point of this exercise is only to make sure that the content has been successfully deployed as expected_

 Visit https://zeit-serverless-exercise.now.sh, where you will see a list of links with file names of your articles.
 Click on a link, and explore the page.
+This workflow simulates your experience with writing standalone help pages.

 Articles that have `related-video` field in their frontmatter will be displayed differently from the articles that don't (example of an article that does is `select-a-species`).